alonlahav123/cse15l-lab-reports/index.md

  - try `clear` to clear the command line
  - try `exit` to exit the remote access

 I learned a lot from running these commands, specifically on how to go about navigating my computer's file system through a text based application rather than the normal graphical user interface.
-I also learned that a lot of these commands have inputs as well as flag that alter their normal function to make my life easier as a programmer.
+I also learned that a lot of these commands have inputs as well as flags that alter their normal function to make my life easier as a programmer.
 I was specifically interested in `ls -l` which I later learned that it shows the permissions of different users and what each type of user can do to each file.